 4. Don’t skip the small talk

-During meetings or calls, take a moment to ask about their weekend or their family.
-If you know they’ve been traveling lately, ask about their trip.
+During Zoom meetings or calls, take a moment to ask about their weekend or their family.
+If you know they have young children in school, ask how virtual learning is going.
 When you show interest in their personal lives, you form a stronger rapport that says you care about more than the money they’re paying you.

 A word of caution: some of your customers will be more interested in small talk than others.
 Be sure to read their nonverbal cues, so you don’t frustrate them with a slowness to get work done.